 Editorial calendar: Please submit your article ideas or changes through the submit form at the bottom of these guidelines.
 If you have any questions, start with the form submission.

 If your article is accepted, we will send the final draft to you, and if you agree with the draft and permit us to publish it, you will affirm the draft and your agreement to these terms before we will publish your article.
-You will send your affirmation through the contact forum below.
+You will send your affirmation through our contact page.
 Your affirmation means you agree that you have read and understood the preceding terms and agree to be bound by them as of the date of your first publication with us.